15 TV Shows with the Worst Endings

 The elephant in the room here has to do with the fact that A Song of Ice and Fire author George R.R.
 Martin has yet to finish the books on which the HBO adaptation Game of Thrones is based.

 As a result, showrunners David Benioff and D. B. Weiss only had notes to work from.
-Even then, there’s still the potential for a climatic final season.
+Even then, there’s still the potential for a climactic final season.
 Instead, Benioff and Weiss rushed through the show’s ending.
 The love and care that were present in the early seasons were gone.
 Characters made stupid decisions, teleported across the world in the blink of an eye, and set up major moments that would ultimately fall flat.

 Seinfeld